paulharte/devblog/src/pages/test-trophy/index.md

 ![The test trophy - Kent C Dodds](./trophy.jpeg)

+You can note here that end to end tests (typically involving full scale environments with live versions of every system) are still in the minority.
+My team typically takes the policy of using these lightly for happy-path testing only, with everything else covered at a lower level

 ## My experience

 Reading Kent's blog post was a very affirmative experience for me.
 In my backend development I have been unconsciously drifting towards a practice where I am almost always writing integration tests, and mainly using unit tests to get coverage in any areas of special intricacies or dense logic.
 Unit tests are still unbeatable in these areas for fast feedback, and for driving a ['red-green-refactor' approach, as promoted by Robert C. Martin](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html).
+An interesting technique that I have yet to explore is a hybrid end-to-end testing setup, as [outlined in the latest Thoughtworks Tech Radar](https://www.thoughtworks.com/radar/techniques/summary/broad-integration-tests).
+This combines contract testing and test harnesses/stubs to achieve a similar test scope to end to end tests, but with better reliability and reduced data maintenance overheads.
+Drop me a line on [linkedin](https://www.linkedin.com/in/paul-harte-78032261/) or [twitter](https://twitter.com/paulmharte) if you have done this in a 'real world' project

 ## Conclusion